14 Things To Do During Winter in Central Arkansas

 Pick out a new book to read individually or as a family.
-Then, stick around for one of the many free activities at your local library: movie screenings, games, snack times, crafts, tea parties, storytimes, concerts, knitting classes, gardening and more.
-There are more than 200 events happening at the 14 branches of the CALS in January and February!
+Then, stick around for one of the many free activities at your local library: movie screenings, games, snack times, crafts, tea parties, storytimes, concerts, knitting classes and more.
+Check out the winter program guide here and find activities at all 14 branches of the CALS!

 8. Cheer on a Sports Team

 Visit UALR's Jack Stephens Center to root for the Trojans!
 In December, January and February, both the men's and women's basketball teams will be in Little Rock for home games.
 Find the full schedules here.